 - Average population density across all station areas is 4,100 persons per square mile, which rates Medium-Low by FTA benchmarks.
 Total station area employment is 64,000, which rates Medium-Low.
 The average daily parking cost in the central business district (CBD) is \$13.20, which rates Medium-High.
 The CBD has 0.48 parking spaces per employee, which rates Medium-Low.
-The proportion of LBAR housing units in the corridor compared to the proportion of LBAR housing units in the county through which the project travels is 3.06, which rates High by FTA benchmarks. - Transit-supportive character is strongest in the downtown segment of the corridor.
+The proportion of LBAR housing units in the corridor compared to the proportion of LBAR housing units in the county through which the project travels is 3.06, which corresponds to a High rating by FTA benchmarks. - Transit-supportive character is strongest in the downtown segment of the corridor.
 The portion of the corridor outside the downtown area includes numerous parcels of vacant or undeveloped land.
-Much of the commercial developments include surface parking located in the front of the buildings.
+Much of the commercial developments include surface parking located in the front of the buildings. - The CBD portion of the corridor has a supportive pedestrian environment with wide sidewalks, clearly demarcated crosswalks, and enhanced pedestrian wayfinding.
+The area outside the CBD is less pedestrian friendly.
+While there are sidewalks along the corridor, the streets are wide and have limited pedestrian facilities.